My reviews for movies that saw their theatrical release (or streaming release) in 2016 (based on IMDB’s info).

 The worst of these Marvel films so far.
 Read the review of Civil War.

 43. Triple 9, directed by John Hillcoat (4/10)

 All-star cast, high concept, some neat ideas; giant mess of a film.

 Not the absolute disaster we’ve been told it was.
-Read the review.
+Read the review of Passengers.

 An all-star cast in a mess of a film, that still manages to be occasionally really hilarious.